hathibelagal-dev/instantpolyglot/docs/eng/Historical_Indo-European_Linguistics.md

 #### Laryngeals

-Three "laryngeal" consonants are reconstructed for PIE, conventionally written as h₁, h₂, h₃.
+Three “laryngeal” consonants are reconstructed for PIE, conventionally written as h₁, h₂, h₃.
 Their exact phonetic values are debated, but they had significant effects on neighboring vowels:

 - h₁e > e
 - h₂e > a